DevOpsOnlineTraining-2021/Docker/Jenkins_with_docker/Example-1.md

 #### Containerized builds

 Step-1: Create One EC2 instance and then connect to it.
-Install Jenkins - refer: [JenkinsSetup](https://github.com/DevOpsOnlineTraining-2021/Jenkins/tree/master/JenkinsSetup)
+Install Jenkins - refer: [JenkinsSetup](https://github.com/DevOpsOnlineTraining-2021/Jenkins/tree/master/JenkinsSetup).
+Install "docker pipeline" jenkins plugin.

 Step-2: Create another EC2 instance and then connect to it.
 Install git and java.